The Heresy in the Ephesian Church

 “. . . stay there in Ephesus so that you may command certain people not to teach false doctrines any longer or to devote themselves to myths and endless genealogies.
 1 Timothy 1:3-4a (NIV 2011, underlines added)

 Paul was concerned because people within the Ephesian church were teaching false doctrines, and so he wrote to Timothy—who was ministering in the Ephesus at that time—and advised him about how to handle the false teachers and their false teachings.
 It is possible that these false teachings involved myths about the goddess Artemis.
 Paul may have been referring to these myths when he told Timothy to “shun the profane and old-womanish myths” (1 Tim.
 4:7).
 It could be that the pure and sincere faith which Paul had brought to Ephesus (1 Tim.
 1:5) was being tarnished and corrupted by the merging of Artemis mythology with the gospel.

 Wherever the gospel has gone, many new believers have found it difficult to quickly and completely let go of long-held beliefs and superstitions.
 These difficulties were due to the fact that religious practices were usually closely tied and interwoven with the local culture and customs of community life.

 In Roman Catholicism most of the “Madonnas” or “Our Ladies” started off as local pagan goddesses which were later morphed into “Marys” when Christianity came.
 Were the new Christians at Ephesus trying to morph Artemis into Mary—both regarded as virgins?
-There is no clear evidence for this, but there is some indication that at least a few Ephesian Christians were conferring on Eve an almost divine status.
+There is no clear evidence for this, but there is some indication, in later documents, that at least a few Ephesian Christians were conferring on Eve an almost divine status.
 In Genesis 3:20, Eve, just like the goddess Artemis, is called “the mother of all living”.
 [More about Artemis in Part Two.]

 Christian Gnosticism and the Early Church